Learning the climate of dynamical systems with state-space systems: Numerical illustration

 These two sets are subsequently downsampled to ensure that they both contained 1000 trajectories.
 Now we write

 for $t=1000, \dots, 4000.$ Thus $\mu^1_{1000}$ is a sample representing a distribution on the right lobe of the Lorenz attractor, while $\mu^2_{1000}$ is a sample representing a distribution on the left lobe of the Lorenz attractor (see Figure \ref{fig:densities_truetruepred}).
 For $t=1001,\dots, 4000$, $\hat{\mu}^1_t$ is the sample $\mu^1_{1000}$ transported under the proxy system, and likewise ${\mu}^1_t$ is the sample $\mu^1_{1000}$ transported under the true Lorenz system.
-In what follows we consider the distance $d_{\mathcal{P}}(\mu^1_t, \hat{\mu}^1_t)$ using the MMD metric (see the Appendix \ref{subsec:mmd} for a self-contained presentation) between the true and predicted distributions of $\mu^1_{1000},$ comparing this to the results in Theorem \ref{thm:transport_of_measures_with_state_space_system_bound}.
-Considering the distance $d_{\mathcal{P}}(\mu^1_{1000}, \mu^2_{1000})$ will also give us a reference as to the diameter of the Lorenz attractor in the MMD metric since these two distributions are far apart, being located on the two opposing lobes of the Lorenz attractor.
+In what follows we consider the distance $d_{\mathcal{P}}(\mu^1_t, \hat{\mu}^1_t)$ between the true and predicted distributions of $\mu^1_{1000},$ using the Wasserstein-1 distance $W_1$ (see Appendix \ref{subsec:wass_dist}) and MMD metric (see Appendix \ref{subsec:mmd}), comparing this to the results in Theorem \ref{thm:transport_of_measures_with_state_space_system_bound}.
+Considering the distance $d_{\mathcal{P}}(\mu^1_{1000}, \mu^2_{1000})$ will also give us a reference as to the diameter of the Lorenz attractor in the Wasserstein-1 distance and MMD metric since these two distributions are far apart, being located on the two opposing lobes of the Lorenz attractor.
 By this scale of reference we can judge the closeness of the distributions $\mu^1_t$ and $\hat{\mu}^1_t.$